 Major Characters in The Giver

-- Jonas: Not only the central character but also the protagonist of the story, Jonas is hardly a 12-year-old, who has to join the professional life of the community by becoming an intern of the Giver as the Receiver of Memory.
+- Jonas: Jonas is the central character and the protagonist of the story.
+He’s12-year-old, who has to join the professional life of the Community by becoming an intern of the Giver as the Receiver of Memory.
 Yet he soon becomes disenchanted after reviewing two events: first his father’s act of sending two kids to Elsewhere by injecting them poison and second the death of Rosemary, the daughter of the Giver.
 His work of acquiring and keeping memories expands with his intimate relations with the Giver who also joins him to plan their release into Elsewhere after spreading their memories to make the Community properly humane.
 However, it happens that his father brings Gabriel who is to be released earlier.
 After this, he prematurely leaves the Community causing the release of memories earlier than the planned time after which both Jonas and Gabriel freezes to death.
 However, his perceptual power, his wisdom, and his intelligence won him laurels from the readers on account of his struggle to pull the Community out of the clutches of the autocratic dystopian government.

 - Gabriel: The young toddler that the Nurturer intends to save at every cost, Gabriel becomes a lively child whom Jonas loves for his excellent memory and intelligence.
 As soon as he becomes dependent on Jonas for his sleep, his father resolves to send him to Elsewhere by releasing him.
 Although this premature action of his father disrupts Jonas’s plans, Gabriel causes a stir in society by releasing memories.

-- Asher: The childhood friend of Jonas, Asher realizes others his discomfiture in such a Community due to the failure of the concept of Sameness.
+- Asher: Jonas’ childhood friend, Asher realizes others his discomfiture in such a Community due to the failure of the concept of Sameness.
 Although he does not seem capable of winning release from the Community, yet his foibles continue flabbergasting the people around him.
-Finally, when both of them part ways after Jonas joins the internship of the Giver and stops meeting him.
+Finally, both of them part ways after Jonas joins internship of the Giver and stops meeting him.

-- Lily: As the sister of Jonas, Lilly shows great love for him nurtured by her father, the Nurturer when he fondles with her.
+- Lily: Lily is Jonas’s sister shows great love for him nurtured by her father, the Nurturer when he fondles with her.
 She is a chatterbox and lively and takes care of Gabriel when her father brings him home.

-- Fiona: A girl of red hair, she is the one for whom Jonas feels love.
+- Fiona: Fiona has distinct red hair, and one for whom Jonas feels love.
 She joins a Caretaker to train herself to become one in the future to take care of the Old.
 As the story progresses, her character diminishes on account of the roles both of them choose to play.

-- Rosemary: She is the daughter of the Giver, the incumbent Receiver of Memory, and commits suicide after she could not tolerate the pressure of the task.
+- Rosemary: Rosemary is The Giver’s daughter, the incumbent Receiver of Memory, and commits suicide after she could not tolerate the pressure of the task.